fmegahed/businessForecasting/README.md

  ## Notes
  * I did my best to add references whenver possible.
 If I missed a reference, please let me know.
  * If you have identified mistakes/typos, please let me know.
-Teaching a course in the midst of a pandemic, with your university's decision to increase number of course preps, is interesting.
+Teaching a course in the midst of a pandemic, with your university's decision to increase the number of course preps, is interesting (to say the least).